thomas-xin/Miza/README.md

 Command syntax and flags
 ```

 By default, Miza's prefix is a tilde character, not be confused with a dash character.
 It looks like this: `~` But you can also assign a new prefix (on a per-server basis) with the ~prefix command.
-Alternatively, you can @ Miza or use ~miza/<prefix>miza which would serve as an alias for all bot prefixes.
+Alternatively, you can @ Miza or use ~miza/(your prefix)miza which would serve as an alias for all bot prefixes.
 It does not matter how far away the command is from the prefix!

 ![Screenshot12](https://cdn.discordapp.com/attachments/687567112952348746/779058870475030579/unknown.png)